SnowGojira/canvas_game_application/README.md

 Use  `<=` and `=>` to select the character which you like.
 Press `enter` to start the game.
 ![capture game](/images/capture_start.png)

-When you reach the river, you can get 1000 scores for rewards.
-If you can collect gems, you score will be more higher.
+When you reach the river, you can get 1000 scores for reward.
+If you can collect gems, you score will be even higher.
 Be careful to the bugs!
 Use `⬅️``➡️``⬆️️``⬇️️` to avoid them.
 You only have 3 chances.
 ![capture game](/images/capture_game.png)